Brady4080/DroneFX/README.md

 # A Farm Drone Project

 ## Introduction
-This project is a Java based done project for a UAB class.
-The goal of this project was to make a ui and use a tello drone to fly to an area and return to the command center location.
+This project is a Java-based drone project for a UAB class.
+The goal of this project was to make a UI and use a Tello drone to fly to an area and return to the command center location.
 It also has a scan function where the drone scans up and down the area.

 ## To download
 	- Click the Code button above and a drop down will open